 What goes up must come down — and in the case of mountain ultras, the descents can be pretty darn treacherous.
 Those trekking poles that helped propel you up the mountain can also help keep you stable and upright on the way back down.

-In addition to using upper body strength to offset leg fatigue, trekking poles can help keep you upright, lessen the strain on the lower back, and expand your chest to optimize breathing.
+In addition to using upper-body strength to offset leg fatigue, trekking poles can help keep you upright, reduce strain on the lower back, and expand your chest to optimize breathing.
 While trekking poles aren’t a substitute for strength and core work, they help keep you standing tall as the fatigue from the late stages of a race kicks in.

 Hiking speed also increases with the use of trekking poles.
 The arm swing and audible click of the poles on the trail can function like a metronome, keeping your hiking rhythm going as you ascend steep terrain.
 A study has found that using poles while walking can increase stride length (4).